Skip to main content

 Get coverage for your stories and reach the right audiences.

-Plan the budget
+6. Plan the Budget

 Planning a budget is central to ensuring you have the resources, PR tools, and strategies to achieve your goals.
 Take into consideration the cost of both earned media and branded (paid) content.
 PR teams commonly allocate budgets for tools, (paid) channels, events, and agencies.
 Agencies can be in the form of PR agencies who support the writing, pitching, and publication process, or design agencies who work with in-house PR teams to create content.
 Examples of the type of tools that support your PR team include those that cover publication, measurement, distribution, project management, and automation.

-Measure the results
+7. Measure the results

 Brand awareness is not the easiest thing to measure, and PR pros often find it challenging to demonstrate ROI in their activities that’s why you need Presspage’s PR distribution software.